byjg/php-micro-orm/docs/getting-started-model.md

 In this example, we have a class `MyModel` with three properties: `id`, `name`, and `companyId`.

 * The `id` property is marked as a primary key.
-The `name` property is a simple field.
+* The `name` property is a direct match with the database field - No mapping is needed.
 * The `companyId` property is a field with a different name in the database `company_id`.
 * The `TableAttribute` is used to define the table name in the database.